iterorganization/Waveform-Editor/docs/source/yaml_format.rst

          dd_version: 3.42.0

 *   **machine_description:** Provides URIs for IMAS machine description entries.
+    The machine descriptions are relevant when you :ref:`export a waveform configuration to an IDS<export-ids>`.
-    When you :ref:`export to an IDS<export-ids>`, any existing data from the machine description will be copied to the new IDS, before adding the defined waveforms.
+    When exporting, any existing data from the given machine description will be copied to the new IDS, before the waveforms from the configuration are added.
     To specify machine descriptions for a target IDS, use a dictionary where keys are the IDS names and values are their corresponding machine description URIs.